AmiraKamarudin/Rice-Mutant-Line-1/README.md

 ## Supplementary Data
+This repository contains the supplementary materials and Bash scripts used to analyse whole-genome sequencing data from a Malaysian mutant rice.
+All analyses were run on Windows Subsystem for Linux (WSL 2).
+WSL is a Linux environment on the Windows machine that runs Ubuntu 24.04.3 LTS.

+## Citation
 **Kamarudin, S. A. A.**, Hasan, N., Faiz, A., Zainal Abidin, N. (2026).
 Whole-genome resequencing of an acute gamma-mutagenised *Oryza sativa*: a resource for discovering the landscape of genomic variants related to bacterial leaf blight resistance. *Data in Brief*.

 ## Raw Data